algoim/algoim.github.io/index.md

 _Algoim_ is a collection of high-order accurate numerical methods and C++ algorithms for working with implicitly defined geometry and level set methods.
 Motivated by multi-phase multi-physics applications, particularly those with evolving dynamic interfaces, these algorithms target core, fundamental techniques in level set methods.
 They have been designed with a view to standard finite difference implementations as well as more advanced finite element and discontinuous Galerkin implementations, multi-threading and massively parallel MPI computation.
 The collection includes:
 - High-order accurate quadrature algorithms for implicitly defined domains in hyperrectangles (such as for computing integrals in curved domains or over curved surfaces)
 - High-order accurate closest point calculations to implicitly defined surfaces _(Coming soon...)_
-- k-d trees optimized for codimension-one point clouds _(Coming soon...)_
+- k-d trees optimised for codimension-one point clouds _(Coming soon...)_
 - Accurate level set reinitialization and extension velocity schemes _(Coming soon...)_
 - Voronoi implicit interface methods for multi-phase interconnected interface dynamics _(Coming soon...)_